windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ## Conclusion

-Building a powerful Discord/Slack Bot that can assist users with product documentation using Windmill, OpenAI, and Supabase is a great way to automate support and provide a seamless user experience.
-By leveraging the capabilities of these tools, you can create a bot that understands user queries, retrieves relevant information from documentation, and delivers accurate answers in real-time.
-Feel free to explore the possibilities and customize the implementation to fit your specific requirements.

-This is an example that with the right tools, you can quickly build a solution thait is tailored to you needs and hence can be better than a fully-featured, but generic solution.
+This is an example that with the right tools, you can quickly build a solution thait is tailored to your needs and hence can be better than a fully-featured, but generic solution.

 If you have any questions or need further assistance, don't hesitate to reach out to the Windmill community on the [Windmill Discord Server](https://discord.com/invite/V7PM2YHsPB).
 Happy bot building!